 FREQUENTLY ASKED QUESTIONS

-How much support is provided by a Robert Machemer Foundation Scholarship? $20,000 for one year
+How much support is provided by the new Robert Machemer MD and International Retinal Research Foundation Fellowship? $100,000 for one year

-Who is eligible?
-Eligible applicants are not-for-profit institutions within the United States supporting the training of vitreoretinal fellows in scientific, medical and/or surgical research to improve knowledge of the causes and treatment of vitreoretinal diseases.
+Eligible applicants are senior vitreoretinal surgical fellows.
+If the fellow receives the award, the funds are given to a not-for-profit institution within the United States supporting the transition into faculty research to improve knowledge of the causes and treatment of vitreoretinal diseases.
 There is no restriction as to nationality of the designated trainee.